What is Fieldwork?

 How much does joining FIELDWORK cost?

 Fieldwork is a mix of therapeutic group process / community process / professional development and cultural consulting delivered through creative narrative practice.
-For 8 weeks / 12 hours plus resources and online community access the prices are as follows.
+For 8 weeks / 12 hours plus resources and online community access this work is offered at a sliding scale to ensure that it is sustainable and accessible to as many folk as possible.

 SIGN UP FOR THE FIELDWORK WAITING LIST